FAU-Inf2/ARES/doc/rules.md

 **Reason:**

-- Reduces the number of unnecessary expression wilcards for identical expressions.
+- Reduces the number of unnecessary expression wildcards for identical expressions.

 ### Rule 15 (Pos.: 10):
 **Condition:**